ARMmaster17/HIVEbook/GLOSSARY.md

 Source code that is converted into machine code in real-time.
 HIVIL is an example of an interpreted language.

+## Key

+The name of a setting.
+Can also be the unique ID for each entry in a database.

 ## Master node

 The node on which the source script and the variable store resides.